datagrok-ai/public/packages/EnamineStore/README.md

 # Application

-The application allows to search the Enamine Store, and show result in the table view.
+The application allows to search the Enamine Store, and show results in the table view.
+Sketch the structure using the sketcher in the right panel, and use controls below it to filter results.

 Direct link: [https://public.datagrok.ai/apps/EnamineStore](https://public.datagrok.ai/apps/EnamineStore)